-If you are interested in investing from Lending Club click here.
+If you are interested in investing from Credible click here.
 They'll ask you for the purpose of the loan, loan size, estimated credit score and basic information to see if you qualify.
 I encourage you to leverage P2P mainly for consolidating your higher interest loans.
 Borrowing to go to Hawaii on vacation is not a wise choice, nor is borrowing to buy a new 2013 Mercedes SL550 in the picture above.

 If you are interested in being a lender just be warned, investing in P2P lending can get addicting because it is a lot of fun analyzing profiles to make a greater return on your money.